joaorabuge/Intelligent-Network-Security/README.md

 Then you will upload the csv files (dataset) present in this OneDrive link into the dataset folder: https://1drv.ms/f/c/060eac35122b5005/EoYuAR0Hr-1CjOEMHTV-inUBWyWKtziddlI1sDdIySz3Pw?e=yd2znb

+2. For this version it is needed that the user has a OpenAI account where he generates an API key that will be exported as an environment variable before running the main.py file.
+The usage of OpenAI API might be paid.

-2. After installing all the prerequistes, run the main python file and automatically a browser will open and you are all set to start using the Intelligent Network Security Analysis Platform
+3. After installing all the prerequistes, run the main python file and automatically a browser will open and you are all set to start using the Intelligent Network Security Analysis Platform
       ```bash
    cd Intelligent-Network-Security-1.0.1
    python3 main.py